district0x (DNT) Price Tops $0.30 on Major Exchanges

-district0x (CURRENCY:DNT) traded down 4.9% against the U.S. dollar during the 1-day period ending at 0:00 AM ET on April 6th. district0x has a market capitalization of $180.51 million and approximately $18.52 million worth of district0x was traded on exchanges in the last 24 hours.
-Over the last week, district0x has traded up 1% against the U.S. dollar.
-One district0x coin can now be bought for approximately $0.30 or 0.00000522 BTC on exchanges.
+district0x (CURRENCY:DNT) traded up 2.2% against the dollar during the twenty-four hour period ending at 21:00 PM ET on April 10th.
+During the last seven days, district0x has traded up 0.9% against the dollar.
+One district0x coin can currently be purchased for approximately $0.30 or 0.00000497 BTC on popular exchanges. district0x has a market capitalization of $179.97 million and $13.86 million worth of district0x was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.